-An initial problem I faced when coding in OpenCV was memory leaks.
-My simple program to take an image and save it to file was causing us to lose approximately 18Mb, which is unacceptable and would cause issues in the long term.
-After researching the issue I found that I was not properly releasing the structure dealing with storing the image for the data, IplImage.
-For example I was using:
+An initial problem we faced when coding in OpenCV was memory leaks.
+Our simple program to take an image and save it to file was causing us to lose approximately 18Mb, which is unacceptable and would cause issues in the long term.
+After researching the issue we found that we were not properly releasing the structure dealing with storing the image for the data, IplImage.
+For example we were using: